Education in Ecuador: Primary and secondary

 In 1996, the net primary enrollment rate was 96.9 percent, and 71.8 percent of children stayed in school until the fifth grade.
 Primary school attendance rates were unavailable for Ecuador as of 2001.

 While enrollment rates indicate a level of commitment to education, they do not always reflect children's participation in school.
 The cost of primary and secondary education is borne by the government, but families often face significant additional expenses such as fees and transportation costs.
 In 2000, government spending on education declined, both in real terms and as a proportion of GDP.
 By 2012, GDP spending had gone from 2.6% to 5.2%.

 Tertiary

 During the 1998-1999 school year, almost 235,000 students were enrolled in institutions of higher education, or approximately 14% of the population between 18–24 years old.
 Approximately 80% attend public universities while the other 20% attend private universities.
 The Central University of Ecuador, National Polytechnic School and the Universidad San Francisco de Quito account for more than 60% of enrollments.
 The graduation rate at public universities is rarely more than 15%.

-Major Universities in Quito

-National Polytechnic School

-National Polytechnic School (Spanish: Escuela Politécnica Nacional), also known as EPN, is a public university located in Quito, Ecuador and is known for research and education in the applied science, astronomy, atmospheric physics, engineering and physical sciences.
-The Geophysics Institute monitors over the country's seismic, tectonic and volcanic activity in the continental territory and in the Galápagos Islands.

-EPN adopted the polytechnic university model that stresses laboratory instruction in applied science and engineering.